 How do I plan my wisdom teeth removal in Thailand?

-First step is to click here and complete the free quote form.
+First step is to Click here to get a quote.
+Click here and complete the free quote form.
 Once this is completed, we will discuss your options with our dentists and get back to you with a dental recommendation and quote.
 We may need to contact you again if we require further information.

 OPG x-rays are also required and we can assist you with dental clinics we are affiliated with or point you in the right direction of one.
 Our dentists need the x-rays to see where the wisdom teeth are in the jaw and in what direction.